 Add Slave - Launches the Hardware Directory, allowing you to add a slave device to the configuration.

 Delete Slave - Deletes the selected slave device from the configuration.
+Only one slave device can be deleted at a time.

 Go to Slave - Displays the configuration options for the selected slave device in the Slave Tab.